 The Stakeholder Reference Group is formed from a range of partner organisations from across the health board's local communities and engages with the strategic direction, provides feedback on service improvement proposals and advises on the impact on local communities of the current ways of working.
 Its membership includes representatives from wide ranging community groups, including children and young people, LGBT (lesbian, gay, bisexual and transgender), older people and ethnic minorities, as well as statutory bodies such as police and fire, rescue services and environment agency.
 As a result, the group has excellent links to the wider general public and each member can highlight issues raised by their particular communities.
-The chair is an associate member of the board and provides a report to each meeting summarising the discussions of the group.
+The group provides a report to each meeting summarising its discussions.

-• Health Professionals' Forum
+Health Professionals' Forum

 The role of the Health Professionals' Forum provides balanced, multidisciplinary professional advice to the board on local strategy and delivery.
 During 2019-20 the Health Professionals' Forum was re-instated with refreshed membership.
-The chair is an associate member of the board and provides a report to each meeting summarising the discussions of the group.
+The forum provides a report to each meeting summarising its discussions.

-• Local Partnership Forum
+Local Partnership Forum